remoblaser/cs2-beta-enroll-status/README.md

 ## !!!WARNING!!!

-The script saves a temp file inside `temp/token.json`.
+The script creates a temp file: `temp/token.json`.
 NEVER EVER give this to someone else as he'll be able to access your steam account!
 Keep it secret!
+It's used to store your `refreshToken` for subsuquent runs, this way you don't have to login again if you rerun the script.

 ## Thanks